Assignment: Outer Space: Production

 Antonio Margheriti had read science fiction comic books since a young age, and when offered the chance to direct a science fiction film, he immediately seized the opportunity.
-Space-Men was Margheriti's first full directoral effort.
+Space-Men was Margheriti's first full directorial effort.
 He went on to direct 55 films.

-Space-Mens script was written by Margheriti and Ennio De Concini.
+Assignment: Outer Spaces script was written by Margheriti and Ennio De Concini.
 The film was shot at the same time director Mario Bava was filming Black Sunday on a sound stage next door.
 Margheriti also took over the studio with the miniatures work featured in the film's outer space segments.

 Release

-Space-Men was distributed by Titanus and opened in Rome in August 1960.
-The film was re-titled Assignment: Outer Space for its release and opened in San Diego on December 13, 1961.
+Assignment: Outer Space was distributed by Titanus and opened in Rome in August 1960.
+The film was re-titled Assignment: Outer Space for its release in the United States on December 13, 1961.
+During its theatrical run in the US, it was double billed with either The Phantom Planet or Journey to the Seventh Planet.

 Reception

-In Phil Hardy's book Science Fiction: Complete Film Source Book (1984), Space-Men was described as "... not one of Margheriti's best, the narrative line is unclear and jerky" while also noting that "its visual splendors are ample compensation".
+In Phil Hardy's book Science Fiction: Complete Film Source Book (1984), Assignment: Outer Space was described as "... not one of Margheriti's best, the narrative line is unclear and jerky" while also noting that "its visual splendors are ample compensation".